 Why we like it: The Aqua Lung i750TC is infused with all the necessary features that would make a beginner feel safe and courageous underwater.
 All these great features are pieced in a compact, attractive design.

 Aqua Lung is one of the best dive computer in the market with four operating modes: gauge with a run timer, Air, Nitrox, and free dive mode which tracks calculations that enables mode switching between free and Dive.
 The i750TC OLED display is crisp and bright.
-The color-coded alarms are helpful in monitoring safety underwater.
-Once the Aqua Lung gets paired with the Aqualung transmitters, it can never be repeated since it gets paired for life.
-It makes the device easy and simple to use for years.

 Data management and Bluetooth allows you to analyze your dive data.
 Interestingly, you can easily program the gadget remotely.
 You can easily store and share your dive videos once you pair it with your smartphone.
 The data retention saves your settings and dives data, even when you’re replacing or changing the battery.